rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 .# Abstract

-This specification defines a data model and JSON representation of contact information that can be used for data storage and exchange in address book or directory applications.
+This specification defines a data model and JSON representation of contact card information that can be used for data storage and exchange in address book or directory applications.
 It aims to be an alternative to the vCard data format and to be unambiguous, extendable and simple to process.
 In contrast to the JSON-based jCard format, it is not a direct mapping from the vCard data model and expands semantics where appropriate.

 {mainmatter}

 # Introduction

-This document defines a data model for contact data normally used in address book or directory applications and services.
-It aims to be an alternative to the vCard data format [@!RFC6350] and to provide a JSON-based standard representation of contacts data.
+This document defines a data model for contact card data normally used in address book or directory applications and services.
+It aims to be an alternative to the vCard data format [@!RFC6350] and to provide a JSON-based standard representation of contact card data.

 The key design considerations for this data model are as follows:

 - Most of the initial set of attributes should be taken from the vCard data format [@!RFC6350] and extensions ([@RFC6473], [@RFC6474], [@RFC6715], [@RFC6869], [@RFC8605]).
 The specification should add new attributes or value types, or not support existing ones, where appropriate.
 Conversion between the data formats need not fully preserve semantic meaning.
-- The attributes of the contacts data represented must be described as a simple key-value pair, reducing complexity of its representation.
+- The attributes of the cards data represented must be described as a simple key-value pair, reducing complexity of its representation.
 - The data model should avoid all ambiguities and make it difficult to make mistakes during implementation.
 - Extensions, such as new properties and components, MUST NOT lead to requiring an update to this document.

 The representation of this data model is defined in the I-JSON format [@!RFC7493], which is a strict subset of the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259].
-Using JSON is mostly a pragmatic choice: its widespread use makes JSContact easier to adopt, and the availability of production-ready JSON implementations eliminates a whole category of parser-related interoperability issues.
+Using JSON is mostly a pragmatic choice: its widespread use makes JSCard easier to adopt, and the availability of production-ready JSON implementations eliminates a whole category of parser-related interoperability issues.

 ## Relation to the xCard and jCard formats